Henrique-Potter/differential-privacy-federated-learning/README.md

 # differential-privacy-federated-learning

+Differential Privacy applied to distributed learning NN with PyTorch.
+A pure python introduction.

-Repo based on the work of https://github.com/gitgik, but focused rewriteen to a pure python implementation.
+Based on the work of https://github.com/gitgik.